GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         occur for certain oblique projections.)
 [0p]

     **MAP_ANNOT_OBLIQUE**
-        This integer is a sum of 6 bit flags (most of which only are relevant for oblique projections): If bit 1 is set (1), annotations will occur wherever a gridline crosses the map boundaries, else longitudes will be annotated on the lower and upper boundaries only, and latitudes will be annotated on the left and right boundaries only.
-If bit 2 is set (2), then longitude annotations will be plotted horizontally.
-If bit 3 is set (4), then latitude annotations will be plotted horizontally.
-If bit 4 is set (8), then oblique tick-marks are extended to give a projection equal to the specified tick length.
-If bit 5 is set (16), tick-marks will be drawn normal to the border regardless of gridline angle.
-If bit 6 is set (32), then latitude annotations will be plotted parallel to the border.
-To set a combination of these, add up the values in parentheses.
-[1].
+        This argument is a comma-separated list of up to seven keywords:
+        **separate** means longitudes will be annotated on the lower and upper boundaries only, and latitudes will be annotated on the left and right boundaries only;
+        **anywhere** means annotations will occur wherever an imaginary gridline crosses the map boundaries; **lon_horizontal** means longitude annotations will be plotted horizontally; **lat_horizontal** means latitude annotations will be plotted horizontally; **tick_extend** means tick-marks are extended so the distance from the tip of the oblique tick to the map frame equals the specified tick length; **tick_normal** means tick-marks will be drawn normal to the border regardless of gridline angle; **lat_parallel** means latitude annotations will be plotted parallel to the border. [anywhere].

     **MAP_ANNOT_OFFSET**
         Sets both :term:`MAP_ANNOT_OFFSET_PRIMARY` and :term:`MAP_ANNOT_OFFSET_SECONDARY` to the value specified.